MaydayAlaska/macos-ssdworkingtrim/README.md

-# macos-ssdworkingtrim
+# SSDs Trim Collection
-List of tested SSDs with working trim on macOS.
+This repo's goal is to list as much SSDs models featuring a working TRIM on macOS as possible.